sanafathima418/Instant-Messaging-App/README.md

 # Instant Messaging Application

-Developed a web-based application based on Redis publish-subscribe mechanism together with ReactJS, NodeJS and socket programming to enable instant messaging between users and deployed it using Kubernetes.
+Developed a web-based application based on Redis publish-subscribe mechanism together with ReactJS, NodeJS and Python Flask to enable instant messaging between users and deployed it using Kubernetes.

 ## Architecture Diagram